|

 But those specimens take a lot of space to grow!
 In Florida, an acre

-A grower with only four or five acres can invest a large amount of money.
+a grower with only four or five acres can invest a large amount of money.

 Those who grow these plants have made substantial investments in their